niveK77pur/BSP6-Microservices/Notes/MS-ResearchQuestions.md

 ## Decentralized Data Management

 Monolithic applications usually prefer to have a single logical database for persistent data, which in turn are then often used across a range of applications.
-Microservices on the other hand let each serivce manage its own database.
+Microservices on the other hand let each service manage its own database.
 Both are illustrated in the following figure.

 ![Monolith and Microservice Databases](https://martinfowler.com/articles/microservices/images/decentralised-data.png)